hadi-alnehlawi/ECTRELLO/README.md

 ```

 You can interact with **ectrello** by running the container.
 It is automatically purged after closing

 `$ docker run --rm -ti ectrello bash`

-You are now able to launch ectrelle on the running docker
+You are now able to launch ectrello on the running docker
-`$ ectrello --help`
+`$ ectrello version`

 3. ### Manually
 As a perquisite virtualenv package might be installed